 Mobile-friendly is a minimum mobile design strategy you should hold to satisfy the demands of your mobile users.
 A smaller version of your desktop website may fit in a mobile screen and can be operational, but it’s not developed for optimal user experience, it doesn’t improve Google rankings, nor it converts mobile traffic into leads or purchases effectively.

-A mobile-optimized website is designed and developed applying a mobile-first strategy and will reformat itself for mobile users.
-Mobile-first is a solution for present and future.
-This approach is becoming more in demand as the technology continues expanding extremely quickly.
+A mobile-optimized website is designed and developed by applying a mobile-first strategy and will reformat itself for mobile users.
+Mobile-first is a solution for the present and future.
+This approach is becoming more in demand as technology continues expanding extremely quickly.

 Mobile-first means that we begin to design the website from sketching mobile’s layout which has more limitations and expand its characteristics to make a desktop version.
 Mobile-first design is a strategy of creating a website or app, starting from designing the smallest screen first and adapting the changes to larger screens.
 Basically, it’s about providing an excellent mobile user-experience to the appropriate device.
 It’s designed to be viewed effectively on different devices without too many modifications.